Digital Marketing Best Practices To Keep Your Pages Fresh and Rankings High

 - Education, and

 As an example, if you’re a tech company selling smartphones to young working professionals, chances are they’re in their mid- to late-twenties and early thirties.
-They’re likely in major urban centres, likely with post-secondary education, and could be a year or two into a steady job.
+They’re likely in major urban centres, probably with some post-secondary education, and could be a year or two into a steady job.

 You can also infer they’re likely on the go a fair amount, and likely check their phones during evening hours or the morning commute.